 This question is a real deal.
-It is used mostly when companies try to hire specialized interviewers or recruiters.
-They can ask you about any recruiting project, general manager is just an example position.
-In fact, the task can be to recruit new cleaners, new accountants, simply anybody.
-But the basics of the question remains the same – to outline steps you would take to accomplish the project successfully.
+It is used mostly when companies try to hire interviewers or recruiters.
+They can ask you about any recruiting project, general manager is just an example.
+The task in the question can be to recruit new cleaners, accountants, simply anyone.
+But you should always do the same – outline steps you would take to handle the project.

-If you give a really good answer to this question, it can win you a job contract.
-Oppositely, if you fail to answer this one logically and as expected, it will be time to move on and say good-bye to a coveted job contract… So, what to do?
+If you manage to come up with a really good answer to this particular question, it can win you a job contract.
+Oppositely, if you fail to answer this one, it will be time to move on, and say goodbye to a coveted job contract….

 Outline the basic steps

 In cases like this, you should outline the basic steps of recruitment.
-Even though each project needs to be considered and approached individually, there are the same steps all the time:
+Even though each project needs to be considered individually, there are same steps that repeat themselves in each recruitment:

-- Creating an appealing and attractive job offer, based on the profile of ideal candidate.
+- Creating an appealing and attractive job offer, based on the profile of an ideal candidate.

-- Publishing a job offer, plus using additional sources to create a satisfactory pool of candidates (job boards, internal sources, headhunting, etc.)
+- Publishing a job offer, plus using additional resources to create a satisfactory pool of candidates (job boards, internal resources, headhunting, etc.)

 - Collecting job applications and choosing specific number of employees to be interviewed, according to predefined criteria.

 - Creating a list of interview questions and tasks, or said in other words, creating an interview template.
-Also, creating an attractive presentation of the offer to be shown to the candidates in an interview.
+Also, creating an attractive presentation of the offer.

 - Choosing a best possible person for the job, making the first offer and negotiating the details of the contract.

 These are the steps you should outline anytime they ask you to plan a recruitment process.
-Every single interviewer will be astonished with this plan.
+Every single interviewer will be impressed with this simple plan.

 Identify the problems and how you would solve it

-Second part of the question is about problems one can face in this project.
+Second part of the question is about problems one can face when recruiting someone.
 What I strongly suggest is to not only pinpoint different problems, but also give a clear solution to each problem you identify.
 To such problems belong:

-- Chosen candidate does not accept the offer
+- Chosen candidates do not accept the offer